lukiwieser/baysed-chess/README.md

 ### Lichess Bot

-A bot you can play against on the website [lichess](https://lichess.org/).
+A bot you can play against on the website [Lichess](https://lichess.org/).

-The code for the bot is contained in `/lichess_bot`, and uses the repository from [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) as a basis.
-Our bot implementation is defined in `/lichess_bot/lib/strategies.py`.

 Start the bot by running the following in `/lichess_bot`: